AparnaP-26/POC-AutomationPractice/README.md

 Tests can be run in any browser, default browser selected is chrome Parallel execution of tests will be performed using testng_parallelTests.xml file

 ----------------------------------------------------------------------------------------------------------------------------------------
 Test Results:

 After execution is complete, output can be verified from test-output->html-> folder->index.html file.
-Open the file as Webbrowser, the Overview section displays the result of every test performed.
-The detailed report can be viewed when the suite link is clicked
+Open the file as WebBrowser, the Overview section displays the result of every test performed, The detailed report can be viewed when the suite link is clicked

 ----------------------------------------------------------------------------------------------------------------------------------------